JakeStanger/Discord-Friend-Timezones/readme.md

 }
 ```

-These are example values, any prefix or database URI can be used.
+> These are example values, any prefix or database URI can be used.

+- Run `python bot.py`